 Shaker kitchens without a doubt, stand the test of time.
-And rightly so, as when you come to design a Shaker style kitchen you'll see just how perfectly it can complement a variety of homes.
-Its universal style is one that many interior designers flock to so often as it can suit country cottages, grander period residences and postwar homes that eschew minimalist kitchens, just as it can set off an urban and more modern home too.
-The beauty of Shaker kitchens is their simple, unpretentious design, with no elaborate mouldings or fussy decoration, and it's the perfect option for those who prefer to keep their kitchen makeovers to a minimum.
+And rightly so, as when you come to design a Shaker style kitchen you'll see just how perfectly it can work in all different types of homes.
+Its universal style will suit country cottages, grander period residences and contemporary homes.
+The beauty of Shaker kitchens is their simple, unpretentious design, with no elaborate mouldings or fussy decoration, and it's the perfect option for those who prefer to keep their kitchen design to a minimum.

 If you need any more tips head to our kitchen ideas page for more practical advice and beautiful ideas, whether you like Shaker style or another type of kitchen look.